Anandprabhu530/Animal_Club/README.md

 **Animal Club in React**

-This is a projects that is done by me to understand concepts of React such as UseState, UseEffect, Usereducer and Customhooks etc..
+This is a project that is done by me to understand concepts of React such as UseState, UseEffect, Usereducer and Customhooks etc..

 I have used Express.js for backend and Chance.js to generate Dummy data.